 Roast the lamb:

-- Place the uncovered lamb roast in a 450F degree oven for 15 minutes to create a “seared” affect and a flavorful brown crust.
+- Place the uncovered lamb roast in a 450F degree oven for 15 minutes to create a “seared” effect and a flavorful brown crust.

-- After 15 minutes, reduce the oven temperature to 325F degrees for the remaining cook time. (uncovered)
+- After 15 minutes, reduce the oven temperature to 325F degrees for the remaining 1 hour and 20 minutes of cook time. (uncovered; for a 4 pound roast to medium-rare)

 - Continue cooking until the meat thermometer reads 120F degrees.
 Remove from the oven and cover with aluminum foil.
 Allow to rest for approximately 15-20 minutes, or until it reaches the desired internal temperature. (see chart above)